earvinpiamonte/mbx-gulp/README.md

 ## Available commands/ tasks

-1. `gulp` - Default task that minifies styles; copies the necessary files to the designated folder on `platforms/`.
+1. `gulp` - Default task that minifies styles; copies the watched files to the designated folder on `platforms/`.
 1. `gulp watch` - Watches for file changes, then automatically applies the updates to the designated folder on `platforms/`.

 ## Recomended workflow